CivIcenia/CivIcenia/content/gov/constitution.md

 - To have the right to freely travel within public land in Icenia.
 These rights will be voided if the citizen breaks the law or does something that would cause these rights to be taken away.

-## VII.B Rights of Foreign Nationals
+## VI.B Rights of Foreign Nationals
 - The right to be able to pass through Icenia unhindered provided they fall under no restrictions.
 - The right to travel through 0,0 regardless of their restrictions on travel in icenian territory.
 - The right to enjoy the right to protection of life in Icenia, unless otherwise stated.
 - The right to be able to own property within Icenia provided they fall under no restrictions or have no sanction imposed upon them.

-## VII.C Rights of Suspected Criminals
+## VI.C Rights of Suspected Criminals
 - The right to remain silent.
 - The right to an attorney/lawyer.
 - The right to face a trial within three days of filing claims.